 The Best Accommodation in Nouméa and Beyond

-Islands don’t come more idyllic than New Caledonia, a South Pacific paradise of palm-fringed shorelines alongside a glittering World Heritage listed marine reserve.
-Nouméa, the French territory’s capital, is often the first (and only) stop for visitors.
-The natural beauty of this archipelago is magnetic, with pristine beaches and millenia-old rainforests all within driving distance.
+Few islands come more idyllic than New Caledonia, a South Pacific paradise of palm-fringed shorelines astride a glittering World Heritage listed marine reserve.
+The natural beauty of this archipelago is magnetic, with pristine beaches and millenia-old rainforests, all within driving distance.
 Our advice?
-Hire a car and get exploring — there are plenty of pretty places to pull over for a night (or two).
+Hire a car and start exploring — there are plenty of pretty places to pull over for a night (or two).
 Here’s our round up of the best accommodation in Nouméa and beyond.

 Le Méridien Nouméa Resort & Spa